9 Jewelry Photography Tips to Make Your Products Shine

 Modern cameras and smartphones are pretty good at compensating for the shakes.
 But if you want that high-end, glossy magazine look, you can’t afford to rely on image stabilization alone.

-The simple fact is, anyone who shoots jewelry on a regular basis needs to use a tripod
+The simple fact is, anyone who shoots jewelry on a regular basis needs to use a tripod.

 This could be a small tabletop one, although some of the cheaper options might struggle to support a DSLR or mirrorless camera.
 Alternatively, you can go for a full-height tripod.
 This will be a little more expensive, but it will afford you more creative options.